Your email address has been verified.

 We want to encourage you to get moving to end violence in any way that is meaningful for you - and to get your friends and colleagues to join or support you.
 That might mean one big walk together, or a solo walk each day.
 You can participate inside, or outside - alone, or together.
 Your virtual “walk” could even mean yoga, a hike, a dance class - or a self-defense class.
 You’ll be helping to raise awareness about the root causes of gender-based violence, adding momentum to our cause.

 When you sign up to participate in WE Walk, you'll get your own online page to post your goals and show your progress.
 After you've set your fundraising target, tell the world: share your link with your network and invite them to donate to you, or perhaps even join and start their own WE Walk page.
 On social media, share your pics and tag #walk4women #stridesagainstviolence.

 Look for our inspiring and informative daily emails beginning November 25, then celebrate together on Zoom on December 10, Human Rights Day.
-If you’re in a local UN Women USA Chapter, look for in-person events beginning October 1st!

 The Impact of Walk Donations:

 ● $33 helps build “Safe Cities” by training a bus driver how to keep women and children safe

 ● $100 trains journalists and justice advocates at a radio station in Nepal to report ethically on conflict-related violence against women

 ● $120 gives Violence Against Women (VAW) prevention training to five young men and women